cockroachdb/docs/src/current/v24.1/changefeed-messages.md

 In this example, with duplicates removed, an individual row is emitted in the same order as the transactions that updated it.
 However, this is not true for updates to two different rows, even two rows in the same table.
 (Refer to [Per-key ordering](#per-key-ordering).)

 {{site.data.alerts.callout_danger}}
 The first time a message is delivered, it will be in the correct timestamp order, which follows the [per-key ordering guarantee](#per-key-ordering).
 However, when there are [duplicate messages](#duplicate-messages), the changefeed may **not** re-emit every row update.
-As a result, it is not possible to order duplicate messages.
+As a result, there may be gaps in a sequence of duplicate messages for a key.
 {{site.data.alerts.end}}

 To compare two different rows for [happens-before](https://wikipedia.org/wiki/Happened-before), compare the `updated` timestamp.
 This works across anything in the same cluster (tables, nodes, etc.).